top of page

 "When a corpse that has not been embalmed decomposes, the body's gases build up.
 Three times the earth split, and a bloody fluid discharged by the exploding bodies spilled out of the pits and ran over the fields, flowing in huge, streaky pools.
 Three times the Germans forced the Ukrainian Polizei to heap up new hills of earth, to recover the mounds and seal in the bleeding bodies.
 According to the eyewitnesses who gave their testimony to the Soviet Extraordinary Commission in April 1944, the earth on these pits continued to move for three days (Gerard 467-8).

-Grossman’s worst fears were confirmed when he arrived at Berdichev in early 1944.
-He interviewed the few survivors and did his best to reconstruct the events leading to his mother’s death in September 1941.
-A fictionalized account of these events made it into Life and Fate as told by two Jewish characters: Anna Shtrum, a local surgeon and mother of Victor Shtrum and a proxy for Grossman’s own mother, and Natasha Karavik, a simple-minded young girl and a proxy for his own cousin, Natasha, who had died in the same massacre as his mother.
-From Anna, we get a description of the events leading up to the liquidation of the ghetto.
+Grossman's worst fears were confirmed when he arrived at Berdichev in early 1944.
+He interviewed a few survivors and did his best to reconstruct the events leading to his mother's death in September 1941.
+A fictionalized account of these events made it into Life and Fate as told by two Jewish characters: Anna Shtrum, a local surgeon and mother of Victor Shtrum and a proxy for Grossman's own mother, and Natasha Karavik, a simple-minded young girl and a proxy for his own cousin, Natasha, who had died in the same massacre as his mother.
+From Anna, we get a description of the events leading up to the ghetto's liquidation.
 From Natasha, we get an account of the actual killings at the pits and their immediate aftermath.
-Both versions were heavily influenced by the interviews Grossman conducted with survivors and so are a fictionalized reconstruction of actual events.
+Both versions were heavily influenced by the interviews Grossman conducted with survivors and so are fictionalized reconstructions of actual events.

 Anna's tale begins thus: